Listen to the podcast

 Trying to manage the future outcomes of your children will always backfire.
 If the temptation to control, smother, dictate, or overly legislate your children’s lives, I appeal to you to reconsider.
 If you are separating them from the culture where they will spend their adult lives, I also call to you to rethink your parenting methodology.

 The little people in your home will only be in your home for a nano-second.
 They will possibly spend ninety percent of their lives outside of your parental jurisdiction.
-Equipping them is one of the most effective things you could do as a parent to help them live well in the world that will make up nearly all of their earthly existence.
+Equipping them is one of the most useful things you could do as a parent to help them live well in the world that will make up nearly all of their earthly existence.

 My friend Willy came from Cameroon a few years ago.
 He had never been to America, and as a 19-year old young man, it was overwhelming in many ways.
 Willy had no preparation for what our Americanized world was offering him.
 Though he is doing well today, it was a struggle for him to adjust to a country where he was not equipped to live.
 He was a foreigner in our culture.

 These children grow up socially awkward, culturally disengaged, and evangelistically hindered because of their “sheltered in Cameroon while living in America” childhood.
 They live with inordinate fears about the culture, borne out of ignorance, poor parenting, and bad theology.
 Rarely do these adults have unsaved friends.